 3. Light Quality

-Plants thrive in light with higher red and blue content and lower green and yellow content.
+Like all plants, Anthurium also thrives in light with higher red and blue content and lower green and yellow content.

 Numerous studies have revealed that plants benefit from a specific red and blue light ratio.